 - Collapse empty divs – On selecting this option, the browser automatically collapses the ad slots that don’t get filled and don’t leave a blank space on the page.

-- Page-level targeting – With this option, you can set custom attributes across all ad slots on the page and utilize page-level targeting.
+- Page-level targeting – With this option, you can set custom attributes across all ad slots and utilize page-level targeting.

 - Out-of-page – Use this option to serve pop-up, pop-under, or floating ads through GPT.